Contributing to Mailman 3¶

 quickest manner with components that should be available everywhere, run one

-of these command, depending on which version of Python 3 you have:
+of these commands, depending on which version of Python 3 you have:

 $ tox -e py36-nocov $ tox -e py35-nocov